 Steercom provides overall strategic and operational direction, setting the vision and priorities of the Institute while monitoring progress at a high level.

-The Scientific Advisory Board (SAB) works alongside Steercom.
+The Scientific Advisory Committee (SAC) works alongside Steercom.
 It shapes the Institute’s strategic direction, with a particular emphasis on guiding the focus and development of its research programmes.

-Spenta Wadia (International Centre for Theoretical Sciences, India)
+Artificial Intelligence Prof Spenta R Wadia (International Centre for Theoretical Sciences (ICTS-TIFR), India)

 The insights and guidance from both Steercom and the SAB inform the work of the Executive Management Committee (Exco).